 Formal education is free of charge.
 While families are responsible for school uniforms, learning materials and transportation are provided by the state.
 Free lunches and a weekly allowance have been introduced to encourage school attendance after a decline in the 1990s.

 Nauru hosts the Regional Processing Centre (RPC), an Australian centre for asylum seekers and refugees.
 Reopened as a detention centre in 2012, it was transformed into an open centre in 2015.
 The United Nations High Commissioner for Refugees reported that children in the centre do not have access to adequate education services.
 To respond to the crisis, a Vulnerable Children’s Committee was set up consisting of Save the Children, the Australian Border Force, International Health & Medical Services, Wilson’s Security, Child Protection Services and the Gender Based Violence Unit.
 In the Addendum to the 2016 Universal Periodic Review process, Nauru reassured that children at the RPC were offered the same treatment as Nauruan children, including in education.

 Child labour and truancy

-Concerning gender, the Women’s Office, firstly set up in 1997, has become the Women’s Office to Women’s Affairs Department, sstrengthened and restructured under the MoHA with the mandate to implement programmes across districts and mainstream gender equality in government’s policies.
+Concerning gender, the Women’s Office, set up in 1997, has become the Women’s Affairs Department, strengthened and restructured under the Ministry of Home Affairs with the mandate to implement programmes across districts and mainstream gender equality in government policies.

 Data on school accessibility, including on WASH in schools and in particular for specific groups, is lacking.
-The latest data on children with disabilities is based on the 2011 CENSUS.
-With the purpose of improving the monitoring mechanism, the Education Monitoring and Information Statistics (EMIS) division of the Department of Education is undergoing a reform process.
+The latest data on children with disabilities is based on the 2011 census.
+With the purpose of improving the monitoring mechanism, the Education Monitoring and Information Statistics division of the Department of Education is undergoing a reform process.